cyrillobeatriz/cyrillobeatriz/README.md

-Hi, my name is Beatriz, i'm a digital designer and technology student.
+Hi, my name is Beatriz, i'm a Front-end developer and digital designer based in Rio :)
-Now, i am learning SQL and Python.